aelmah/amalelmahraoui-appointment-system-v1/README.md

 #### **Appointment System - Microservices-Based Distributed System**

-*This project was submitted as the **final module project** for the Microservices-Based Distributed Systems course.
-Code will be available soon after final improvements!*
+*This project was submitted as the **final module project** for the Microservices-Based Distributed Systems course.*